Alibaba: a help or hindrance to banking?

 Banking has always been an exclusive club dominated by a handful of elite establishments that, over the centuries, have become a vital component of our financial lives.
 The high barriers to entry and stringent regulations have long protected the world’s leading banks, but their dominance has started to weaken and new rivals continue to surface with ambitions of stealing a slice of their pie.

 In the past, the banks had to become accustomed to new financial services firms making waves in areas like payment processing.
 Since then, smaller, more digitally savvy challenger banks have taken a bite out of their bread and butter operations.
-And, more recently, the emergence of cryptocurrencies has threatened to undermine the banking industry altogether.
 Still, despite the disruption they have faced and the fact trust among consumers is still low following the financial crash, the world’s leading banks have remained on top.

 But now they are preparing for what could prove to be the biggest threat yet as more countries look to stir up competition and open the industry to new formidable players – ones with the financial backing, customer insight and technological edge needed to shake things up.